Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist estimation: confidence intervals

 With $\mu$ (and hence $\sigma$) unknown, suppose $x_0 = 10.0$ is observed.
 What can one say about $\mu$?
 Regardless of what else is done, it is always useful to plot the likelihood function, in this case obtained by plugging $x_0$ into Eqn.~\ref{eqn-gaussian_prob}:

 as illustrated in Fig.~\ref{fig-gaussian_likl}.
-The first thing one notices is that the likelihood is asymmetric and obtains it maximum at $\mu$ less than the $x_0$.
+The first thing one notices is that the likelihood is asymmetric and obtains its maximum at $\mu$ less than the $x_0$.
 (There is food for thought here, but we move on.)